 Along with a couple of other key ingredients.

-Any recipe that calls for three ingredients is a winner in my book – like this amazing Tomato and Butter Sauce from Marcella Hazan.
+Any pasta recipe that calls for minimal ingredients is a winner in my book - like this amazing Tomato and Butter Sauce from Marcella Hazan.
 The Italian queen herself also has a similar butter sauce recipe in one of my top five fav cookbooks.